tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: Data Quality Dimension
 - Definition: An aspect of data quality.
 - SubClass Of: FundamentalConcept; NeedConcept
 - Comments: Describes the aspect of data quality (accuracy, precision, completeness, etc.) that a Test examines.
-For example, [precision] in [coordinate precision of SingleRecords].
+For example, [precision] in [coordinate precision of Single Records].
 In the original framework, only related to Measures, here may be related to any bdqffdq:DataQualityNeed.

 ********************